 Direct: 972-941-4453

-California Parents Appeal to the U.S. Ninth Circuit Challenging Religious Discrimination in California School Funding
+California Parents Ask Ninth Circuit to Stop Religious Discrimination in Homeschool Funding Program

-San Francisco, CA—First Liberty Institute and the law firm King & Spalding LLP filed their opening brief in an appeal to the United States Court of Appeals for the Ninth Circuit challenging California school policies that discriminate against families who choose faith-based curricula in charter schools’ parent-directed homeschool programs.
+Pasadena, CA—First Liberty Institute and the law firm King & Spalding LLP presented oral argument today in the U.S. Court of Appeals for the Ninth Circuit challenging California policies that discriminate against families who choose faith-based curricula in publicly funded homeschool programs.

-The State of California authorizes the creation of tuition-free charter schools under the jurisdiction of local school districts.
-Some of these charter schools offer “independent study” programs that families may elect to use as an alternative to traditional classroom-based instruction.
+The State of California authorizes the creation of tuition-free charter schools.
+Some offer “independent study” programs of private choice that homeschool families may use as alternatives to traditional classroom-based instruction.
 Families receive access to state funds to choose curricula, other instructional materials, and extracurricular activities for their children.
-The parents select the curriculum and teach their children at home, while the charter school provides support and confirms attendance records.
+The parents select the curriculum and teach their children at home.

 ###